AniJadeja/PhotosApp/README.md

 - Photos and Videos fetch can be converted to media fetch
 - put the cycles and recycler adapter inside onViewCreate.
 This can speed up things.

+THE DEVELOPMENT OF THE PROJECT HAS BEEN DISCONTUNED AS OF NOW